Configuring your DX Flagpole Antenna System | RF Choke, Remote ATU, Ham Radio Antenna

-How to Correctly Configure the Greyline Flagpole and Vertical Dipole Antenna Feed System: Hint: RF Choke, ATU (Remote Tuner), HF Antenna
+How to Correctly Configure the Greyline Flagpole and Vertical Dipole Antenna Feed System

 We do get a fair number of inquiries that start out saying, "How do I feed the Greyline Flagpole correctly?" and it's easy to understand why, as the answer certainly is not intuitive.

 It is a common belief that one must “ground everything.”
 This is NOT true for the Greyline DX Flagpole Antenna System.
 The antenna must “float” electrically above ground.
 The reason is basic.
-Like a common wire dipole, the flagpole antenna is a balanced antenna.
+Like a common wire dipole (like a wire dipole in the tree) the flagpole antenna is a balanced antenna.

 Most verticals work against ground radials and are fed unbalanced at the base.
 The flagpole must not be fed unbalanced.
 It is an electrical-half-wavelength vertical dipole.
 Both ends are insulated from the ground and the off-center (OCF) feed point must be provided with a balanced feed.

 Therefore, the tuner must also have a TRUE balanced output.

 However, most modern tuners are unbalanced by design.
 The main output is grounded via the shield of the SO-239 output connector.
 Some commercial tuners do have an output labeled as balanced.
 In most cases, a balanced output is only simulated by an internal voltage balun.
 This method cannot be used with the flagpole antenna.

 The ONLY satisfactory way to provide a true floating balanced output from an unbalanced tuner is to insulate it from the ground.
 Then to make it “float,” a 1:1 current choke must but placed in the coax directly ahead of the tuner.
 (This means to place it on the radio side of the tuner, for those of us who are blessed with laymen term knowledge levels)